 Melbourne Etching Supplies www.mes.net.au A Melbourne stockist of art papers.
 They ship Australia-wide.

 parkersartsupplies Parkers Sydney Fine Arts Supplies in Sydney – A treasure-trove of a shop where I buy my Arches Aquarelle blocks, plus Sennelier and Holbein oil pastels.

 You might like to check out my post Caran d’Ache Open Stock Available in Australia

 Thanks for looking at my Art Materials page.
-If you would like to peruse my other blog posts about coloured pencils, photography and art, please take a look at the Contents of Posts Index
+If you would like to peruse my other blog posts please take a look at the Contents of Posts Index